 So the Aspire provides 2 more Bonus Points per dollar at Hilton properties than the Surpass.
 The next group of categories only gets 1 more point per dollar, and they are a bit different.
 They’re more focused on travel than the Surpass’ categories, and that makes sense for a travel card with a fee this high.
 The last “anything” category is the same at 3X points, which is too bad that it’s not higher.

 The Aspire card comes with complimentary Hilton Honors Diamond status, and the main benefit of that compared to Gold is the 100% bonus you’ll get on Base Points earned.
-That means you’ll be earning 20X Base Points per dollar.
+That means you’ll be earning 20X Base Points per dollar, and 14X points from the card.
 In total, that comes to 34X points per dollar when spending with Hilton, which is quite impressive.

 If you assume a value of 0.4–1 cent per point, when earning at the 34X rate you’d get a cash back equivalent of 13.6–34%, quite a bit better than the Surpass.

 That’s a pretty great return on your spending, with the extra Bonus Points and Diamond status providing a bit of a boost compared to the Surpass card.
 But we haven’t yet mentioned the other benefits, which are much more valuable than the Surpass’.